create3000/x_ite/docs/_posts/components/Sound/AudioClip.md

 AudioClip provides audio data used by parent Sound nodes.

-The AudioClip node belongs to the **Sound** component and requires at least level **1,** its default container field is *source.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The AudioClip node belongs to the **Sound** component and requires at least support level **1,** its default container field is *source.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy